himanshuk-dev/Job-Tracker-Automation/README.md

 ### Disclaimer

+This tool is specifically designed for Springboard students to aid in managing their job search and networking endeavors.
 Use this tool responsibly and ensure you have permission to scrape and automate tasks on the platforms you are interacting with.
+Unauthorized or improper use of this tool outside the context of Springboard may violate terms of service or user agreements.
+Always adhere to the platform's terms and conditions.